 Lehigh and NITech share many common features, including a similar total number of faculty, undergraduates and graduate students.
 NITech is currently investing in its further globalization.
 This program could help establish a longer term collaboration between the two institutions.
-The Program Leader is in contact with NITech administrators and faculty interested in initiating research collaborations with Lehigh faculty and discussed the possibility of Japanese MSc students visiting Lehigh as part of their international experience degree requirement (starting 2020).
+The Program Leader is in contact with NITech administrators.
+NITEch faculty visited Lehigh in September 2018 and expressed interest in initiating research collaborations with Lehigh faculty and discussed the possibility of Japanese MSc students visiting Lehigh as part of their new Creative Engineering Program.
 The continuation of the Iacocca program should help develop these additional goals.

 This internship program originated from a contact between Dr. Ikuko Fujiwara (University Research Administrator and Assistant Professor, supporting the enlargement of global research activities at NITech) and Dr. Vavylonis (Physics Professor, Lehigh) who have been research collaborators during postdoctoral studies at Yale University.
 Dr. Vavylonis has an active 4-year R01 NIH research grant to collaborate with Dr. Naoki Watanabe at Kyoto University and Dr. Akihiro Narita at Nagoya University (in the same city as NITech).
-Dr. Vavylonis has visited Japan many times, including a 3-month JSPS fellow visit in 2015.
+Dr. Vavylonis has visited Japan many times.

 Plan and Schedule.
 Each student from Lehigh University will belong to a different research lab that will be decided depending on the student's background and availability of research advisors.
 The NITech research office will contact faculty who offer to supervise Lehigh students.
-Attached is the initial list of faculty that offered to supervise Lehigh students in 2017.
-Based on the student applications, we found additional Computer Science and Chemistry advisors.
-In the two previous years of this program we provided internships to Lehigh students majoring in Computer Science (3), Bioengineering (2), Civil Engineering (1), Chemistry (1) and Physics (1).

-The proposed program length is 8 weeks (June 4- July 27).
+Attached is the list of faculty that offered to supervise Lehigh students in 2018.
+In the two previous years of this program we provided internships to Lehigh students majoring in Computer Science (5), Bioengineering (2), Chemistry (2), Civil Engineering (1), Mechanical Engineering (1), Materials Science (1), and Physics (1).
+The proposed program length is 8 weeks (June 3- July 26).
 Dr. Vavylonis will travel with the students to Japan and stay there for the first 10 days.
 The students will be assigned a research project that will be conducted with the guidance of graduate students and postdocs of the corresponding research groups, and the supervision of the Principal Investigators.
 Each internship will involve a training period of 2 weeks, followed by guided research work for 4-5 weeks, followed by 1 week of working on a summary of the work in a final powerpoint presentation.
-By working in these research groups, the students will obtain an understanding of the Japanese workplace and culture and increase their communication skills with non-native English speakers through the scientific research experience.
+By working in these research groups, the students will obtain an understanding of the Japanese workplace and culture and increase their communication skills with nonnative English speakers through the scientific research experience.
 The NITech research groups will similarly benefit by having graduate students and postdocs obtain experience with advising, mentoring and working with foreign science or engineering students.

-Together with NITech personnel, we will organize cultural activities with the group of students throughout the program, with trips to historical sites, such as Kyoto, and a visit to the Toyota plant and museum.
+Together with NITech personnel, we will organize cultural activities with the group of students throughout the program, with trips to historical sites and visit to the Toyota plant and museum.
 The students will be enrolled in Japanese language classes offered by NITech.
 They will be housed at the NITech International House as in previous years.
 Students participants in previous years enjoyed meeting other international students at their dorm.
 Japan is known for its safety and for having an excellent health-care system.
 There are no health or safety issues in the Nagoya area at the time of writing of this proposal.